In a video game with Musical Gameplay, the sound effects are

 - Inverted in Beat Hazard, where the BGM you choose affects the difficulty.

-- SSX games take this trope to a new (at its time of release) level, in which the in-game music would go to a slight change when the player would hit big air heights.
+- SSX games take this trope to a higher level, in which the in-game music would go to a slight change when the player would hit big air heights.
 Also, at the conclusion of a race, the music would come to a down-toning end.